Marcouu10/Ejercicios-PYTHON-/README.md

 # Personal_projects
-This is a repository where i add personal projects
+This is a repository where I add personal projects